iPhone 12 and 12 Pro: Apple's latest get 5G, 'ceramic shield,' MagSafe magnets

 Apple's iPhones just got a lot faster.
-The company on Tuesday unveiled its iPhone 12 lineup -- and all four new devices come with 5G, including the ultra-fast millimeter wave version.
-The company's iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Max pack in some of the biggest advances Apple has made in years.
+During its virtual event Tuesday, the company unveiled its iPhone 12 lineup -- and all four new devices come with 5G, including the ultra-fast millimeter wave version.
+The company's 5.4-inch iPhone 12 Mini, 6.1-inch iPhone 12, 6.1-inch iPhone 12 Pro and 6.7-inch iPhone 12 Max pack in some of the biggest advances Apple has made in years.

 The two middle phones go on sale next week (preorders begin this Friday), while the Mini and Max arrive in mid-November.
-The starting prices range from $699 -- making the Mini one of the cheapest premium 5G phones on the market -- to $1,099 for the Max.
+The starting prices range from $699 for the Mini -- making it one of the cheapest premium 5G phones on the market -- to $1,099 for the Max.

 The entire iPhone 12 lineup features a new design, reminiscent of Apple's iPad Pro tablets.
 The flatter sides give the iPhones a new feel for the first time in three years.
 All models come with a new, ultra-strong version of Corning's Gorilla glass, dubbed "ceramic shield."
 It's "tougher than any smartphone glass," Apple said, and is four times less likely to crack if you drop it.
 The new phones come with Apple's updated A14 Bionic, the same chip that's in the new iPad Air.
 They also get bumps in their camera capabilities.

-Apple has removed the free EarPods and power adapter from the box of each iPhone.
-But the devices do come with Apple's revamped MagSafe charger, which uses magnetic pins to connect the charging cable with the back of the device.
+Apple has nixed the free EarPods and power adapter that previously came with iPhones.
+But the new devices do come with Apple's revamped MagSafe charger, which uses magnetic pins to connect the charging cable with the back of the gadget.
 It's not just for charging but serves as a magnetic attachment system for different accessories, all of which can snap right onto the back of the iPhone 12.

 The iPhone seamlessly switches between 4G and 5G to conserve battery power.
-When 5G is needed -- like for high-def video streaming -- it will automatically tap into that network.
-Otherwise, the device will turn on 4G connectivity.
-5G processors, which are still new, are power hungry, and they have also caused early devices to overheat.
+When 5G is needed -- like for high-def video streaming -- it'll automatically tap into that network.
+Otherwise, the device will activate 4G connectivity.
+5G processors, which are still new, are power hungry, and they've also caused early devices to overheat.
 By switching between 4G and 5G, Apple aims to prevent those problems.

 The full iPhone 12 lineup